 Take the boat from Stone Town and disembark on Changuu Island

 Also known as Prison Island, although it has never been an actual prison, the island has played different roles throughout history: from the place where slaves were kept until they were sent away, to a coal mine, to a quarantine station for yellow fever.

-Today, the buildings are used as a hotel and restaurant, offering tourists the chance to stay here and to visit the former cells.
+Today, the buildings are used as a hotel and restaurants, offering tourists the chance to stay here and visit the former cells.
 Moreover, the trip from and to the island is very nice and you can enjoy both the panoramic view of the island and of Stone Town.

-In 1919 the British Governor of Seychelles has sent a gift of 4 Aldabra giant tortoises to Changuu.
+In 1919 the British Governor of Seychelles sent a gift of 4 Aldabra giant tortoises to Changuu.
 Since then, they have had fluctuations in the numbers (mainly because during the time the tortoises have been bred but they have also been stolen) but are currently protected since they are considered a vulnerable species.

 Tourists can now visit and feed the tortoises (the big one below was actually 157 years old – and I’m not talking about me) and trust me when I say, this is a novel experience since there are very few places in the world where you can kill time with this fellers.

 Other things worth trying in Zanzibar’s capital

-See the Palace Museum – or the Sultan’s palace, that occupies various buildings along the seafront.
+See the Palace Museum – or the Sultan’s palace, which occupies various buildings along the seafront.
 Outside the museum, you can still see the tombs of various sultans.

 Visit the House of Wonders – From the Gardens, you can also admire the “House of Wonders” (being the first house in Zanzibar to have electricity and an elevator), formerly the Sultan’s residence, now functioning as a museum of Swahili culture and the old fort, built in the 17th century that hosts now cultural shops and workshops.